laravel/docs/reverb.md

 <a name="configuration"></a>
 ## Configuration

-Behind the scenes, the `install:broadcasting` Artisan command will run the `reverb:install` command, which will automatically start Reverb using a sensible set of default configuration options.
+Behind the scenes, the `install:broadcasting` Artisan command will run the `reverb:install` command, which will install Reverb with a sensible set of default configuration options.
 If you would like to make any configuration changes, you may do so by updating Reverb's environment variables or by updating the `config/reverb.php` configuration file.

 <a name="application-credentials"></a>
 ### Application Credentials